zbm-dev/zfsbootmenu/contrib/README.md

   new kernel.
 This teardown hook unbinds all detected XHCI controllers from the ZFSBootMenu kernel before jumping into the new kernel, allowing devices to be properly initialized.

+- `zbm-sign.pl` - A Perl script, suitable for use as a generate-zbm post-run hook, that will sign ZFSBootMenu EFI images for use with Secure Boot.